brianobot/brianobot.github.io/README.md

 Personal Page Hosted on Github

 ## Page Content
-- Homepage: Personal introduction and overview, Links to Activity Updates and Socials
+- **Homepage** : Personal introduction and overview, Links to Activity Updates and Socials
-- About: Comprehensive Personal and Professional Information, including but not limited to
+- **About** : Comprehensive Personal and Professional Information, including but not limited to
   - Services
   - Contact details
   - Social Media profiles,